The 2017 LA Film Festival will take place June 14-22, 2017.

 When is my film due?

 Your film must be postmarked by the Early Bird Deadline on October 28, 2016; Regular Deadline on November 18, 2016; or the Late Deadline on January 6, 2017.

-NEW: Submissions will be accepted if postmarked by the Extended Late Deadline on February 3, 2017.
+Update: Submissions will be accepted if postmarked by the Extended Late Deadline on February 3, 2017.

 What kind of films does the LA Film Festival screen?